bhaskarasp/to-do/README.md

     ```

  Open index.html in your browser.
- You can now see the output
+ You can now see the output.